tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 Personally, I was about to burst into tears.

 A single light came to life within the freezer, nearly blinding us before our eyes adjusted.
-A secondary, red light, for emergency lighting, I suppose, gave is a barely visible glimpse of what was inside.
+A secondary, red light, for emergency lighting, I suppose, gave us a barely-visible glimpse of what was inside.

 Sitting in the center of the freezer, on a throne of burger patty boxes, was a grizzled old miner in a burger helmet with a head lamp - one that was now shining directly on us.